FWDekker/mommy/README.md

 sudo apt install build-essential squashfs-tools rpm
 ```

-for a new release, make sure to update `./version` and update the date in `src/main/resources/mommy.1`~
+for a new release, make sure to update the version number in `./version` and `./README.md`, and update the date in
+`src/main/resources/mommy.1`~

 to run tests, install [shellspec](https://github.com/shellspec/shellspec) and run `shellspec src/test/sh/mommy_spec.sh`~